ParadoxGameConverters/MapDegrader/README.md

 - Localization directory is optional and if not found, counties will be named by their canonical c_county names.
 - For linux be sure to export LD_PATH to your imagemagick libraries (either installed by build_linux.sh script or preinstalled, so the program can find them.
-- Incoming maps under 4k resolution will not be scaled.